Rockland Lake State Park: Ice production

 Prior to the establishment of the park, Rockland Lake served as an important supplier of ice to New York City after the Knickerbocker Ice Company was established on the lake's northeastern bank in 1831.
 Rockland Lake eventually became known as the "Icehouse of New York City", with a reputation for having the cleanest and purest ice in the area.

 During the 1850s, the Knickerbocker Ice Company operated a dozen steamboats, 75 ice barges, and employed 3,000 people.
 Ice harvests typically began in January, and blocks of ice were stored in large icehouses before being shipped to customers during warmer weather.
 The icehouses, insulated with sawdust, could store up to 50,000 tons of ice.

 The nearby Knickerbocker Fire House was established 1862.

 The Knickerbocker Ice Company closed in 1924.
 In 1926, workers who were demolishing one of the ice houses accidentally set fire to the structure's sawdust insulation.
 The fire spread extremely quickly and destroyed much of the village of Rockland Lake.
+The fire did not burn the village down, read the newspaper stories of the day.
+The PIPC purchased much of the town and demolished it in the 1960's.
 The old foundation of the ice company remains today, marked by a historical plaque and bench.

+The Church of the St. Michael the Archangel

+The Church of the St. Michael the Archangel is a former Roman Catholic parish church under the authority of the Roman Catholic Archdiocese of New York, located in Rockland Lake, Rockland County, New York.